 Find the advertiser you want to work with and go to Floodlight > Configuration, then click Custom Floodlight variables.

 For each custom variable you want to create or edit, enter a Friendly Name, which is the name for the variable that is used in reports.
 For example, if you are using a custom variable to include users' ZIP codes in the Floodlight tags, you could use ZIP Code as the Friendly Name.

 Choose the Type of custom variable you're creating.
 Choose string if you want the variable to include alphanumeric characters or special characters.
 Choose number if you want to pass numeric values.
 There are a few considerations for variable values:

 - There is no character limit for custom variables, but remember that the length of your variables adds to the total length of the URL in the user's browser.
 This is important because total URL length is limited in some browsers.
-For example, Internet Explorer has a maximum URL length of 2,048 characters.
-If your custom variable is very long, it may make the URL too long.

 - String variables do not accept the following characters: